YahyaAhmedKhan/sych-assessment/README.md

 ## Installation
 Ensure you have Docker and Docker Compose installed on your machine.

-To start the application and its dependencies, simply run:
+To start the application and its dependencies, from the root of the project, simply run:

 ```bash
 docker-compose up --build -d